tbcarver/LowComplexityGuidanceWebApp/readme.guidelines.md

 **Avoid** indicates something you should almost never do.
 Code examples to *avoid* have an unmistakable red header.

+**Except** indicates an exception case to the other guidelines.
+In rare cases an exception should be allowed.

 **Why?** gives reasons for following the previous recommendations.